(Updated - July 13th, 2021)

 While many dealers and industry pundits are seeing a return to full-size purchases this year, Joanna Burk, a "glass specialist," with sites on Etsy, eBay, and a host of other collectible platforms, says it's not all about the "big."
 Burk claims that her sales of mid-century barware and pretty much everything party-glass related up to the 1970's, has been on fire over the last twelve months.
 "Maybe it's just because everyone was hanging out at home and starting cocktail hour early," says Burk.
 "Or perhaps it's just a renewed interest in an old collectible, I can't really say for sure, but I do know that I'm spending most evenings packing orders."
 Items such as colored glass tumblers with mid-century motifs or design cues from the 1970's (think white plastic wine glasses), are hot sellers says Burk.
 "Two years ago I couldn't move crystal glass, now I have a waiting list for any Art Deco crystal that comes along."

 - J. Burk (Online Dealer)

-For most of the dealers and industry insiders, the prognostication of this year's decorative arts direction wasn't just about whether or not trends ended up being in the 'big' or 'small' vein, but whether or not they could sustain some consistency moving forward.
-"I reckon we'll have Covid in the rearview-mirror shortly," said Tom Preston, while returning back from a pick in Tennessee, "and when we do, and people are really out shopping again, I think you'll see some of these new trends take hold and settle into place for a good long while."
+For most of the dealers and industry insiders, the prognostication of this year's decorative arts direction wasn't just about whether or not trends ended up being in the big or small vein, but whether or not they could sustain some consistency moving forward.
+"I reckon we've got Covid pretty much in the rearview-mirror now," said Tom Preston, while returning back from a pick in Tennessee, "and because of that, people are back out shopping again, which means there's a good chance you'll see some of these trends really take hold and settle in for a good long while."